 - Pain in the front of the thigh

 Your doctor may also do a filament test for neuropathy to test the sensitivity in your feet.
-During this test, nylon fiber gets used to check for loss of feeling in your limbs.
+During this test, nylon fiber is used to check for loss of feeling in your limbs.
 Your ankle reflexes may also get tested.

 Blood Sugar Management